rerdavies/pipedal/README.md

 Website:&nbsp;[https://rerdavies.github.io/pipedal](https://rerdavies.github.io/pipedal).
 Documentation:&nbsp;[https://rerdavies.github.io/pipedal/Documentation.html](https://rerdavies.github.io/pipedal/Documentation.html).

-&nbsp;

-#### Important notice: PiPedal has a submitted a request to support sharing of Pipedal presets at [PatchStorage.com](https:///patchstorage.com).
-We need your support!
-Please vote for PiPedal [here](https://patchstorage.com/requests/pipedal/).
+_Important notice_: [PatchStorage.com](https:///patchstorage.com) has added support for [PiPedal](https://patchstorage.com/platform/pipedal/).
+We urgently need your support!
+If you could please upload patches  [here](https://patchstorage.com/platform/pipedal/) I would be enormously grateful.
+Note that media and model files are included in patch files, so you can share patches that include model files or audio samples.
+If you make use of plugins that are not included in the PiPedal distribution, please include a link to the plugin in the patch description.

-#### NEW version 1.4.70 Beta.
-See the [release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details.
+#### _NEW version 1.4.70 Beta, PiPedal now supports Ubuntu 24.x,  on aarch64 and amd64/x64 platforms.
+See the [release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details._

 &nbsp;